TriplyDB/Documentation/docs/triplydb-js/index.md

 #### Dataset.deleteGraph(name: string)

-Deletes the graph which the given `name` from this dataset.
+Deletes the graph with the given `name` from this dataset.

 Graph names are IRIs.